-Our motivation for proving Theorem \ref{Thm:FixedpointIntegralIntroduction} is that it can be used to reduce questions about the integral models for $\gx$ to $\Gamma$-equivariant questions about the integral models for $\hy$ or $\hyo$.
-This is useful, because given $\gx$ and a prime $p$, one can always choose a Galois totally real field $\mathsf{F}$ that is unramified at $p$ such that $H \otimes \qp $ is quasi-split.
+Our motivation for proving Theorems \ref{Thm:FixedpointIntegralIntroduction} and \ref{Thm:FixedPointsVsheavesIntroduction} is that they can be used to reduce questions about the integral models for $\gx$ to $\Gamma$-equivariant questions about the integral models for $\hy$ or $\hyo$.
+This is useful, because given $\gx$ and a prime $p$, one can always choose a Galois totally real field $\f$ that is unramified at $p$ such that $H \otimes \qp $ and $H_1 \otimes \qp$ are quasi-split.

 For example, the Langlands--Rapoport conjecture for $\gx$ is out of reach when $G \otimes \qp$ is not quasi-split, because of the non-existence of CM lifts of isogeny classes.
 We expect that it is possible to establish a weak version of the Langlands--Rapoport $\tau$ conjecture of \cite{KisinShinZhu} at non quasi-split primes, by reducing to the quasi-split case via Theorems \ref{Thm:FixedpointIntegralIntroduction}.

-For example, in forthcoming work, Xiao and Zhu construct exotic Hecke correspondences between the mod $p$ fibers of different Shimura varieties of Hodge type at unramified and quasi-split primes.
+A second example: In forthcoming work, Xiao and Zhu \cite{XiaoZhu, XiaoZhu2} will construct exotic Hecke correspondences between the mod $p$ fibers of different Shimura varieties of Hodge type at unramified and quasi-split primes.
 In their work, the Shimura varieties correspond to certain Shimura data $\gx$ and $\gxp$ such that $\g$ and $\gp$ are pure inner forms and such that $\g \otimes \af \simeq \gp \otimes \af$.
-They prove these correspondences exist and are nonempty by reducing to the case of tori using the existence of CM lifts; this latter fact heavily uses the fact that both $\g \otimes \qp$ and $\g' \otimes \qp$ are quasi-split, through the existence of CM lifts of isogeny classes.
+Their proof relies heavily on the fact that both $\g \otimes \qp$ and $\g' \otimes \qp$ are quasi-split, through the existence of CM lifts of isogeny classes.

 These correspondences conjecturally exist for certain pairs $\gx$ and $\gxp$, where $\g$ and $\gp$ are pure inner forms, under the more general condition that $\g \otimes \afp \simeq \gp \otimes \afp$.
-In work in preparation of the authors, see \cite{SSGI2}, we construct these more general exotic Hecke correspondences for primes $p$ where $G$ splits over an unramified extension (but is not necessarily quasi-split).
-As a consequence, we deduce the existence of exotic isomorphisms between (perfect) Igusa varieties for $\gx$ and $\gxp$, generalizing \cite{CaraianiTamiozzo}.
+In work in preparation of the authors, see \cite{SSGI2}, we construct these more general exotic Hecke correspondences for primes $p$ where $G$ splits over an unramified extension (but is not necessarily quasi-split), by reducing to the quasi-split case via Theorem \ref{Thm:FixedpointIntegralIntroduction}.

-The rough idea is to choose a Galois totally real field extension $\mathsf{F}$ such that $\ho \otimes \af \simeq \ho' \otimes \af$ and such that $\ho$ is quasi-split.
-We then take the $\Gamma$-fixed-points of the correspondences between $\hyo$ and $(\ho', \mathsf{Y}_1')$ constructed by Xiao--Zhu and show that the resulting correspondence spaces are nonempty.
-By Theorem \ref{Thm:FixedpointIntegralIntroduction}, these then give correspondences between the Shimura varieties for $\gx$ and $\gxp$.